GoogleCloudPlatform/elixir-runtime/README.md

 it easy to run a Elixir web application in the Flexible Environment of [Google App Engine](https://cloud.google.com/appengine/).
 It is not a "custom runtime"; you do not need to provide your own Dockerfile.
-Instead, it is a full-featured runtime using the same technology used by the official language runtimes provided by Google.
+Instead, it is a full-featured runtime built on the same technology used by the official language runtimes provided by Google.

 To use the Elixir Runtime, you should have an Elixir project that, when run,